 - Duty to Report.

-Any employee or student who witnesses, becomes aware of, or is the victim of hazing shall immediately report the incident to the Dean of Student Services.
-If the Dean of Student Services is unavailable or a report to the Dean would involve a conflict of interest, the employee or student shall report the hazing to the President.
+Any employee or student who witnesses, becomes aware of, or is the victim of hazing shall immediately report the incident to the Vice President for Learning and Student Services.
+If the Vice President for Learning and Student Services is unavailable or a report to the Vice President would involve a conflict of interest, the employee or student shall report the hazing to the President.
 The report or complaint shall be in writing if an employee is making it and shall be requested to be in writing if a student is making the complaint or report.
 If the student declines to make the report or complaint in writing, the NPC employee who takes the report or complaint shall reduce it to writing.

-All reports or complaints of hazing shall be investigated by the Dean of Student Services or by an investigator appointed by the President if the Dean of Student Services is unavailable for any reason.
+All reports or complaints of hazing shall be investigated by the Vice President for Learning and Student Services or by an investigator appointed by the President if the Vice President for Learning and Student Services is unavailable for any reason.
 All complaints or reports of hazing shall be promptly and thoroughly investigated.
 To the extent possible, a hazing complaint will be treated as confidential; however, the College has a responsibility to all employees and students to investigate hazing charges, which may include interviewing the offenders and any possible witnesses.
-Following the investigation, the Dean of Student Services shall take or recommend appropriate action on all violations of this procedure against hazing and shall file a written report of the investigation to the President including an indication of any corrective action that will be taken.
+Following the investigation, the Vice President for Learning and Student Services shall take or recommend appropriate action on all violations of this procedure against hazing and shall file a written report of the investigation to the President including an indication of any corrective action that will be taken.
 Corrective action may include making recommendations for employee discipline to the President, including, but not exclusively, institution of Due Process, Procedure 2755, or commencement of a student disciplinary proceeding under Procedure 2625.
 Any decision not to take action shall be communicated to any complainant.
 An aggrieved complainant may appeal the decision through the student or employee grievance procedures.

 - loss of campus privileges for the student organization